 By Bob Lipinski

-Bob Lipinski is the author of 10 books, including “101: Everything You Need to Know About Whiskey” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
-He conducts training seminars on wine, spirits and food and is available for speaking engagements.
+Bob Lipinski is the author of 10 books, including “101: Everything You Need To Know About Whiskey” and “Italian Wine & Cheese Made Simple” (available on Amazon.com).
+He conducts training seminars on Wine, Spirits, and Food and is available for speaking engagements.
 He can be reached at www.boblipinski.com OR [email protected].